Skip to Main Content

 I’d like to add that many couples choose to sleep in separate beds.
 People often don’t talk about it because there’s a belief that all couples should sleep in the same bed together.
 But that doesn’t work for everyone.

-What’s really important is making the choice intentionally, not just as a reaction to challenges.
+What’s really important is being able to communicate and making the choice intentionally, not just as a reaction to challenges.
 I think the two of you have done that intentionally, recognizing what works for your family.

-This highlights how crucial open conversations and communication are—especially in the very difficult times of parenting a child who is ill.
+This highlights how crucial open conversations and communication are—particularly in the very difficult times of parenting a child who is ill.

 Erica (14:43)